Regalias/lodestar/README.md

 - `it just (works)`
 - `it-just-works`

-A custom tokenizer implementation can be provided to support custom indexing of prefixes.
+A custom tokenization implementation that implements the `Tokenizer` interface can be provided to support more complex use cases.

 ## Installation